 What are the blending facilities of the European Union?

 The EU blending facilities are instruments used to catalyze financing for investment projects in beneficiary countries of the EU's external cooperation.
+Each EU blending facility specializes in a specific geographical area.
 These EU blending facilities strategically use a limited amount of grants to mobilize financing from eligible financial institutions and the private sector in order to enhance the development impact of investment projects.

 Through blending, EU grants are combined with non-grant resources such as loans, equities and guarantees from development finance institutions as well as commercial loans and investments with the aim of achieving a leveraged development impact.